sergiooncode/warehouse/README.md

 # Infrastructure

 - Uses Flask and Flask-RESTX as infrastructure base.
-- In an MVP version (tagged as inmemory-mvp in github) an inmemory store is used based on the Flask config
+- In an MVP version (tagged as inmemory-mvp in github) an inmemory store is used based on the Flask config.

 ## Considerations